jpmorganchase/mosaic/.changeset/fresh-coats-learn.md

 '@jpmorganchase/mosaic-types': patch
 ---

-Release featuring build and serve snapshots
+This releases add support for generate / build and serve snapshots